-IMPORTANT: Some boat/engine combinations not using a trim angle adjustment device, or trimmed to the full trim in position, may not exhibit any undesireable or unsafe handling or steering conditions.
-In these cases, a trim limiting device may not be adventageous to accelleration or planing.
+IMPORTANT: Some boat/engine combinations not using a trim angle adjustment device, or trimmed to the full trim in position, may not exhibit any undesirable or unsafe handling or steering conditions.
+In these cases, a trim limiting device may not be advantageous to acceleration or planing.
 Always perform a water test to determine if these characteristics apply to a particular boat/engine combination.

-To limit trim in on models with a three-ram trim system, purchase a stainless steel tilt pin from your dealer and insert it in whichever adjustment hole is desired.
+Purchase a stainless steel tilt pin from your dealer and insert it in whatever adjustment hole in the transom brackets is desired.